DUI Laws in Alabama

 Implied Consent Laws

-• Accidents Involving Death or Serious Injury Tests permitted: Blood for determining alcoholic content of his or her blood or the presence of amphetamines, opiates, or cannabis
+• Accidents Involving Death or Serious Injury Tests permitted: Blood for determining alcoholic content of his or her blood or the presence of any impairing substance

 • Penalties for refusal: 2 year suspension